kaydwithers/rick-and-morty-vue/README.md

 # rick-and-morty-vue

-Rick and Morty API made with Vue 3 script setup with TypeScript.
+Rick and Morty API made with Vue 3 script setup, TypeScript and Vite.

 ## Project Setup